-- 1. [Remainder Unchanged] - 2.
-[Remainder Unchanged] - 3.
-Attic spaces of buildings that are two or more stories in height above grade plane or above the lowest level of fire department vehicle access. - 4.
-Group R-4, Condition 2 occupancy attics not required by Item 1 or 3 to have sprinklers shall comply with one of the following: [Remainder Unchanged]
+- [Remainder Unchanged] - 2.
+[Remainder Unchanged] - Attic spaces of bBuildings of combustible construction with attic spaces that are two or more stories in height above grade plane or above the lowest level of fire department vehicle access. - Group R-4, Condition 2 occupancy attics not required by Item 1 or 3 to have sprinklers shall comply with one of the following: [Remainder Unchanged]

 (Reason: Attic protection is required due to issues with fire exposure via soffit vents, as well as firefighter safety.
 Several jurisdictions indicated experience with un-protected attic fires resulting in displacement of all building occupants.
-NFPA 13 provides for applicable attic sprinkler protection requirements, as well as exemptions to such, based on noncombustible construction, etc. Attached garages already require sprinklers via NFPA 13R - this amendment just re-emphasizes the requirement.)
+NFPA 13 provides for applicable attic sprinkler protection requirements, as well as exemptions to such, based on noncombustible construction, etc.-Attached garages already require sprinklers via NFPA 13R-this amendment just re-emphasizes the requirement.)